North Channel Naval Duel: Battle

-The combatants were very close together, but never close enough for grappling, probably because Captain Jones knew of the extra men hidden below decks on Drake.
+The combatants were very close together but never close enough for grappling, probably because Jones knew of the extra men hidden below decks on Drake.
 As well as the great guns, both sides were firing small arms at each other, and here, too, Drake was at a disadvantage.
 The ship's magazine lacked cartridge paper; and when the musketeers ran out of cartridges, they had to laboriously load their guns by pouring in the right amount of powder, then putting in the shot.
 Musket balls were passed round in the armourer's hat, and two powder horns were shared between all the men on duty.
 With the other side much better organised, such inefficiency meant the difference between life and death.
 Drake killed just one of Jones's crew, Lieutenant Samuel Wallingford, by musket fire; another two—who were firing from positions in the mast tops—died as the by-product of a broadside.
-Five of Drakes crew were killed, including, just under an hour into the fight, Captain Burdon himself, struck in the head by a musket ball.
+Just under an hour into the fight, Captain Burdon was struck in the head and killed by a musket ball.
+Another four of Drakes crew were killed.
 With both the captain and lieutenant out of action, command of Drake passed to the master, John Walsh.

 By that time, Drakes sails and rigging had been reduced to tatters by Rangers broadsides, and even the masts and yardarms were seriously damaged; in the light wind, the sloop was more or less immobilised, not even able to turn to aim a broadside.
 Unable to load fast enough, the small-arms fighters had retreated to cover, so only about a dozen people were left on Drakes main deck.
-A few minutes after the captain died, the two remaining petty officers on deck went to the master and advised him that they should strike their colours and surrender; after further consultation, he agreed.
-The colours had already been shot away, so Mr. Walsh had to shout and wave his hat instead.
-According to John Paul Jones's records, the duel lasted one hour and five minutes.
+A few minutes after Burdon died, the two remaining petty officers on deck went to the master and advised him that they should strike their colours and surrender; after further consultation, he agreed.
+The colours had already been shot away, so Walsh had to shout and wave his hat instead.
+According to Jones's records, the duel lasted one hour and five minutes.